Welcome

 For Academics

-The framework advances contemporary discourse on luxury, value systems, material culture, and the politics of consumption.
+The framework advances contemporary discourse on luxury, value systems, material culture, and the politics of consumption — with a growing body of peer-validated research as its foundation.

-The PLCFA Knowledge Graph is now complete.
-The question is no longer whether your institution can acquire the PLCFA artifact, but whether its operating model is prepared to fulfill the mandate of systemic stewardship, the essential work that defines the institution's purpose in the century ahead.
+The PLCFA Knowledge Graph is complete.
+The question is no longer whether to engage with the PLCFA artifact — it is whether your institution's operating model is prepared to fulfill the mandate of systemic stewardship: the essential work that defines the institution's purpose in the century ahead.

 Curatorial, Academic, and Gallery Inquiries